rakutenanalytics/ios-rakutenanalytics/RakutenAnalyticsSDK/DEPLOY.md

 1. Make a PR to update the public framework podspec `RakutenAnalyticsSDK/RAnalytics.podspec` `version` e.g. set `version` to `8.0.0` and get it merged.
 1. Execute the release from the latest commit that includes the podspec version update
     * For automated release, run the [Jenkins release job](http://jenkins-mtsd.rakuten-it.com/job/sdk/job/public-analytics/) by setting the version and branch build parameters
-    * For manual release, run `bundle exec fastane ios release_framework release:true version:"{release-version}"`
+    * For manual release, run `bundle exec fastlane ios deploy_framework release:true version:"{release-version}"`

 * The `deploy_framework` fastlane lane in **release** (i.e. with snapshot:false parameter set) mode:
     1. Confirms the version parameter matches the podspec